0xDBFB7/ionprinter/documents/field_solver.md

   At a ce

+- A single analytic expression can tell you far more about the nature of a problem than countless simulations.

+  Test

 #### Magnetic fields aren't useful for this problem.

 After many trials with IBSimu, I discovered beam rigidity.